 If you’ve ever wondered what hydroponic gardening was OR how to grow peppers hydroponically, you’ve come to the right place.

-This type of gardening is the favorite method of many chile growers.
+This type of gardening is a common method of many chile growers.

 Unlike traditional gardening, you don’t use soil.
 This means less chance of insects.
 And if you’ve ever battled pepper pests and disease you’ll appreciate that!